apolkingg8/KeyMirrorNested/README.md

 #Key Mirror Nested
-Tiny helper to create const in js, just like react/lib/keyMirror, but support nested object and more features
+Tiny helper to create const in js, just like react/lib/keyMirror, but support nested object and more features.

 ##Install
 `npm install key-mirror-nested --save-dev`